bitlabstudio/django-influxdb-metrics/README.rst

 information like `referer` and `referer_tld` but it might make sense to create a second continuous query to count and downsample at least the `referer_tld` values.

+NOTE: I don't know what impact this has on overall request time or how much stress this would put on the influxdb server if you get thousands of requests.
+It would probably wise to consider something like statsd to aggregate the requests first and then send them to influxdb in bulk.

 Tracking User Count